LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 foreach (var note in notes)
      Console.WriteLine(note);
 ```
-At the last step to download data from the server, the example also provides an option to allow user downloading data from Amazon S3 instead.
-It will add **X-Direct-Download** custom header in Http request message and set it to **True**  in order to get HTTP Redirect to a new download location on Amazon S3.
+To download result from server it has an option to allow user downloading data from Amazon S3 instead.
+Application  has to add **X-Direct-Download** custom header in Http request message and set it to **True**  in order to get HTTP Redirect to a new download location on Amazon S3.
 Below is sample codes from the example.

 ```cs
 // Create a new request and set HttpMethod to Get and set AcceptEncoding to gzip and deflate
 // The application will receive data as gzip stream with CSV format. var retrieveDataRequest = new HttpRequestMessage(HttpMethod.Get, retrieveDataUri);
 retrieveDataRequest.Headers.Authorization = new AuthenticationHeaderValue(dssToken);

 // Add custom header to HttpClient to download data from AWS server if(downloadFromAmzS3) retrieveDataRequest.Headers.Add("X-Direct-Download", "True");